step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 To install a source plugin edit `$SHOME/.findnrunrc` and add the plugin `<source-id>` to the space-separated list `SOURCES`.
 When findnrun starts it validates the declaration of all installed plugins.
-The main window shows enabled plugins in the order they appear in `SOURCES`.
+The main window shows visible plugins in the order they appear in `SOURCES`.
 ```
     SOURCES='... <source-id> ...'    # list of all enabled sources
 ```
 ### Plugin Capabilities

+By default an installed plugin is validated, allocated and visible.
 In a plugin declaration `<mode-mask>` modifies plugin capabilities.
-Calculate this decimal number as the Bitwise And of the following bit values:
+Calculate this decimal value as the Bitwise And of the following bit
+values:
 ```
     0x1  DISABLED  Plugin is installed/validated but disabled/invisible/unallocated
+    0x2  HIDDEN    Plugin is installed/validated/allocated but invisible *NOT IMPLEMENTED*
 ```

 **Example of disabled plugin**